Makrine/autoLoginNS/README.md

 For **Windows** follow the [tutorial](https://developer.zendesk.com/documentation/developer-tools/getting-started/installing-and-using-curl/#installing-curl)

 # WARNING
-**You can only set 50 nations!
-If you set more than thet you will get an error and be banned for making more requests for 15 minutes**
-**Please read about [Rate Limits](https://www.nationstates.net/pages/api.html#ratelimits)**
+**Please read about [Rate Limits](https://www.nationstates.net/pages/api.html#ratelimits)** **If you add too many nations you may get banned for 15 min for sending too many requests.
+I am currently working on this rate limit**